ManifoldScholar/manifold-docusaurus/docs/accessibility.md

 ### Backend Navigation

-- Drag and drop elements can be selected using the space bar and reordered using the arrow keys.
+- Drag and drop elements appear throughout the backend and in frontend Reading Group views as list items with a reordering button.
+The reordering button displays as an icon showing two horizontal grab bars.

+  To move an element, focus on the reordering button with your tab key and select it with your space bar.
+When the reordering button is selected, a menu with two options appears, giving you the choice to move the element up one position or down one position in the list.
+These up and down options can be selected using your arrow keys and the space bar.

 ### Resource Navigation